CiscoDevNet/appdynamics-docker-images/appd-cluster-agent/README.md

-## ⚠️ Deprecation and Archive Notice
+## ⚠️ Deprecation Notice
-This is a notice for sunsetting the public facing repository containing AppDynamics dockerfiles in github.
+This is a notice for sunsetting this public facing repository containing Cisco-AppDynamics dockerfiles in Github.

-Effective from August 23, 2023, This repository on GitHub will be deprecated (moved to archive).
-On October 31st 2023, this repository will be sunset.
-Latest docker files will be made available via the Appdynamics download portal for customers who would like to continue to build their own docker images.
+The docker files in this repository will be maintained till October 31st 2023, post which it will not be updated.
+After this date, the latest docker files will continue to be made available via the Cisco-AppDynamics download portal for customers who would like to continue to build their own docker images.

 ### Building Cluster Agent Image